jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ### 3.2.10.
 Resume

 - Design should be open for extensions and closed for modification.
-- Isolate a responsibility for creating objects in a single module​ (Single Choice Principle).
+- Isolate a responsibility for creating objects in a single module (Single Choice Principle).
 - Related patterns: "Template Method" and "Strategy".
 - Interface is suppler from the client's perspective.
 - Abstract class is suppler from the developer's perspective.